CAFapi/opensuse-tomcat-image/README.md

 ### DejaVu Fonts
 [DejaVu Fonts](https://dejavu-fonts.github.io/) is pre-installed in the container.
 The DejaVu fonts are a font family based on the Bitstream Vera Fonts.
 Its purpose is to provide a wider range of characters while maintaining the original look and feel through the process of collaborative development.

-### Gosu
+### su-exec
-[Gosu](https://github.com/tianon/gosu/) is pre-installed in the container.
-Gosu allows derived images to run commands as a specified user, rather than as the default user.
+[su-exec](https://github.com/ncopa/su-exec) is pre-installed in the container. `su-exec` allows derived images to run commands as a specified user, rather than as the default user.

+Note: `gosu` has been replaced with `su-exec`, however `gosu` command is still supported as a symlink to `su-exec`.

-To use gosu, set the `RUNAS_USER` environment variable in the derived container's Dockerfile.
+To use `su-exec`, set the `RUNAS_USER` environment variable in the derived container's Dockerfile.
 Subsequent commands will then be run as the specified user:

 ```
 ENV RUNAS_USER=my-user